Nexavar® (sorafenib) for kidney cancer

 - Nexavar may cause birth defects or death of an unborn baby

-- Men and women should use effective birth control during treatment with Nexavar and for at least 2 weeks after stopping treatment.
+- Men should use effective birth control during treatment with Nexavar and for at least 3 months after stopping treatment.
 Talk with your doctor about effective birth control methods

 - Call your doctor right away if you become pregnant during treatment with Nexavar.